webtorrent/parse-torrent/README.md

 })
 ```

-If the `torrentId` is an http/https to the .torrent file, pass an object in the parameters
+If the `torrentId` is an http/https link to the .torrent file, then the request to the file
-to add `simple-get` params that will modify the request.
+can be modified by passing `simple-get` params.
 For example:

 ```js
 parseTorrent.remote(torrentId, { timeout: 60 * 1000 }, (err, parsedTorrent) => {